- Distance from San Francisco: 191 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.Get your itinerary started on a merry (and musical) note at the River Grill Tahoe, a festive outdoor restaurant that serves up California-centric dishes and an impressive wine list, as well as live music.
+1Get your itinerary started on a merry (and musical) note at the River Grill Tahoe, a festive outdoor restaurant that serves up California-centric dishes and an impressive wine list, as well as live music.
 Toast to the weekend amidst twinkling lights and candles on table tops, with views of the Truckee River in the backdrop.
-Arrive by 7 p.m. to take advantage of happy hour prices on drinks and appetizers.
+Arrive by 5 p.m. to take advantage of happy hour prices on drinks and appetizers until 6:30 p.m.

-2.For dessert, indulge sweet-toothed travelers with a stop at Batch Cupcakery, at The Village at Squaw Valley, where daily rotating confections include such flavors as the Olympian (perfect for chocoholics) and Tahoe Toffee (the shop closes at 8 p.m.).
+2For dessert, indulge sweet-toothed travelers with a stop at Batch Cupcakery, at The Village at Squaw Valley, where daily rotating confections include such flavors as the Epic (a German chocolate cupcake) and Tahoe Toffee.
+The shop closes at 8 p.m.

-3.Enjoy an adults-only, after-dinner drinks at Uncorked, Squaw Village's quaint wine bar.
-No wine snob attitudes here: Just a well-edited selection of mostly California vintages, as well as flight tastings.
+3Enjoy adults-only, after-dinner drinks at Uncorked, Squaw Village's quaint wine bar.
+No wine snob attitudes here, just a well-edited selection of mostly California vintages, as well as flight tastings.
 The bar is also great for pre-dinner appetizers and drinks.

-Insider Tip If your summer weekend getaway lasts through Monday, check out the Commons Beach Concerts on Sunday evenings.
-Parents can picnic while grooving to the tunes, while the kids hit the playground.
+Insider Tip If your summer weekend getaway lasts through Monday, check out the Concerts at Commons Beach on Sunday evenings.
+Parents can picnic and groove to the tunes, while the kids hit the playground.

-1.Fuel up for the day's activities at local favorite Fire Sign Café, near Tahoe City.
-This local favorite has all the essentials of a great brunch spot: friendly service, a laid-back atmosphere, affordable prices and hearty, delicious fare (the kielbasa-sausage scramble and the gouda omelette are two popular choices; there are also great vegetarian options).
-The wait on weekends is worth it.
+1Fuel up for the day's activities at local favorite Fire Sign Café, near Tahoe City.
+This local favorite has all the essentials of a great brunch spot: friendly service, a laidback atmosphere, affordable prices, and hearty, delicious fare.
+The kielbasa-sausage scramble and the gouda omelette are two popular choices, and there are also great vegetarian options.
+The wait on the weekends is worth it.

-2.Take a casual bike ride along the 8-mile lakeside path that runs from Tahoe City to Squaw Valley.
-The trail is ideal for children and newbie riders, with no cars (there are also several shorter rides nearby.)
+2Take a casual bike ride along the 8-mile lakeside path that runs from Tahoe City to Squaw Valley.
+The trail is ideal for children and newbie riders, as it has no cars.
+There are also several shorter rides nearby.
 Bike rental shops abound in the area, but one that's been around for decades is Olympic Bike Shop.
-Another option for outdoor adventure: Jump on the paddleboarding craze with an afternoon lesson with Tahoe Paddle, so you can tool around the cobalt waters of the spectacular lake.
+Another option for outdoor adventure: Jump on the paddleboarding craze with an afternoon lesson with Tahoe Paddle & Oar, so you can tool around the cobalt waters of the spectacular lake.

-5.Wind down at the High Camp Pool & Hot Tub, located at the top of the 8,200-foot High Camp at the Village.
-The trip up via the Aerial Tram offers spectacular views of the surrounding Sierra Mountains; once you're there, frolic in the palatial free-form pool, or take a soak in the 25-foot-diameter hot tub.
-Tickets for the tram and pool combo are $38 for adults ($32 for kids 13-18, $15 for under 12 years), but if you haven't had enough exercise yet, you can hike to the top and reduce prices by more than half.
+5Wind down at the High Camp Pool & Hot Tub, located at the top of the 8,200-foot High Camp at the Village.
+The trip up via the Aerial Tram offers spectacular views of the surrounding Sierra Mountains.
+Once you're there, frolic in the palatial free-form pool or take a soak in the 25-foot-diameter hot tub.

-3.For a final taste of Tahoe that's on the way home, stop by Truckee's favorite old-school diner, Jax Truckee.
-Choose from well-executed classics such as homemade chili and turkey melts, or opt for the signature All Day Addiction, a monster mix-up of fried eggs, hash browns, avocado, and mixed greens with basil pesto.
+3For a final taste of Tahoe that's on the way home, stop by Truckee's favorite old-school diner, Jax at the Tracks.
+Choose from well-executed classics such as homemade chili and turkey melts or opt for the signature All Day Addiction, a monster mix-up of fried eggs, hash browns, avocado, and mixed greens with basil pesto.

 Where to Stay